hupf/techkafi-nonlazy-angular-signals/slides.md

 layout: quote
 ---

-# The Angular team sees resources and Observable as serving fundamentally different purposes and use cases.
+# The Angular team sees resources and Observables as serving fundamentally different purposes and use cases.
 Observables work best when used to model _events over time_, while resource is concerned with asynchronously derived state.

 <small>Source: [Angular Resource RFC 1: Architecture](https://github.com/angular/angular/discussions/60120)</small>